-New photos of Luis Miguel drive fans crazy on the Internet
+New photos of Luis Miguel drive fans crazy on the internet

 This idea arose among his followers after the singer posted a video on Instagram with no more information than a 2022 in gold letters at the beginning of the year.

-On Friday, the singer will reach his 40-year career, taking as a reference the release of his first studio album entitled “Un sol”, from 1982, as well as his first appearance on the then popular television program “Siempre en Domingo”. , by Raul Velasco.
+This Friday the singer celebrates 40 years of career taking as a reference the release of his first studio album titled A sun, 1982, as well as his first appearance on the then-popular television show Always on Sunday by Raul Velasco.

 Given this, some of his followers are already organizing some activities on social networks to celebrate this famous anniversary.